Your rights

 Service charge

-As a leaseholder you’ll pay a monthly service charge to us.
+As a leaseholder, you’ll pay a monthly service charge to us.
 These cover the costs of maintaining communal areas for your building and/or block, including communal lighting, repairs, cleaning and gardening, as well as buildings insurance and management fees.

 Buy more later

-With most shared ownership schemes you can buy further shares when you can afford to.
-This is called staircasing.
-The minimum percentage you can staircase by is 10 percent and then in 5 percent increments i.e. 10 percent, 15 percent, 20 percent, etc. You can usually staircase up to 100 percent to eventually own your home outright.
+All shared ownership models allow you to buy a minimum of 10% and then in 5% increments, i.e. 10%, 15%, 20%, etc. This is called standard staircasing.
+You can usually staircase up to 100% to eventually own your home outright.
 Most people will staircase two or three times before they own their home completely.
-However, on some schemes you may only be able to buy up to 75 or 80 percent (any restrictions to staircasing will be detailed in your lease).
+However, on some schemes, you may only be able to buy up to 75 or 80%.
+Your lease will detail which shared ownership model you’ve bought with, including any restrictions to staircasing if this applies to your home.

 Eligibility